featbit/featbit-docs/pages/getting-started/how-to-guides/testing-in-production.md

 The game has been deployed online.
 Before you release it to all players, you want to test it with some close friends.
 You can use the "Targeting users" section to add your friends to the "allowlist".

 Go to the targeting page of your "game runner" feature flag, expand the section "Targeting Users".
-You will see two selection-list for each variation `true` and `false`.&#x20;
+You will see two selection-list for each variation `true` and `false`.

 To add your friends to the "allowlist", we just need to:

-1. Add your friends' game username to selection-list below `true`.&#x20;
+1. Add your friends' game username to selection-list below `true`.
 2. Turn on the feature flag.
 3. Set the default rule to `false`.